tullinge/remote_door_lock/ESP32/README.md

 <img src="ESP32_schematic.jpg" height="400">

 ## Setup
+### Arduino IDE
+ - To use an ESP32 with the Arduino IDE you have to install the ESP32 board.
+If you have not installed it alredy click [here.](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)

 ### Servo or Relay
  - If change servo to 0 for relay insted of servo
  ````